 Plus, it give you time to prepare your sides while the meatballs bake.

-My family devoured this meal.
+My family devoured these Greek Turkey Meatballs with Spinach and Feta.
 It was one of those dinners where I wanted to eat more, but I couldn’t because I was absolutely stuffed!
 The leftovers were delicious though!

 Be sure to save this recipe for Greek Turkey Meatballs with Spinach and Feta to your favorite Pinterest board for later.